futureofcoding/futureofcoding.org/journal.md

 Today, I'm just working on organizing (1).
 I currently have it in a google doc: https://docs.google.com/document/d/1TtfMqBBRGnwisCx42nuXa4Y5VF3EizpZxFQBivJWhhE/edit

+I am going to create a place on this website, in this github repo, for these links.
+One idea is to just talk about them here in this journal but that doesn't feel very structured.
+Why don't I create `products.md` where I have a few sections:

+1. Products to look into (prioritized)
+2. Products reviewed
+3. Places to find more products to review

 ### July 14, 2017 5:09pm

 So that was fun!
 I talked for almost an hour about my past research and thought-out-loud about the directions to take things in the future.
 I was suprised about how cogent my thougths about where to take my research were.
 It felt like I was alomst as logical as I can be here in text.
 I wanted to include the thoughts that I came to on the podcast here about what my next steps are in this research project...